 There's obviously a lot to digest here.
 You can toggle genres on and off the graph by adjusting the "Filter Genres" option in the upper left corner.

 Given the trajectories that various genres have followed, it's clear that there's no "one-size-fits-all" genre lifecycle.
-Here's a brief look at how a few genres have fared:
+Here's a brief look at how a few music genres have evolved:

 - Pop standards seem to have been the standard in the late '50s.
 The genre provided the largest percentage of Hot 100 entries for the first three years of the chart's existence.
 Given that we only have data stretching back to 1958, we probably haven't even captured the genre's peak years.

-- Rock and soul collectively owned the Hot 100 from the mid-60s to mid-70s.
+- Rock and soul were the most popular music genres from the mid-60s to mid-70s.
 But as soul peaked in 1974 and slowly began to fade, rock continued to climb.
 Its run from 1982-86, when rock musicians occupied nearly 60% of available Hot 100 spots, is by far the most dominant stretch for any one genre.